Dunrobin Castle: History

-Dunrobin Castle railway station, on the Far North Line, was opened in 1870, as a private station for the castle.
-The present waiting room was constructed in 1902, and is a category B listed building.
+Dunrobin Castle railway station, on the Far North Line, was opened in 1870 as a private station for the castle.
+The present waiting room was constructed in 1902, and it is a category B listed building.

-In 1915, the building was in use as a naval hospital when fire damaged the roof and much of the interior, but was confined to the newer additions by Barry.
-Scottish architect Sir Robert Lorimer was engaged to renovate the house following the First World War.
-From the 1920s the increasing cost of employment led to jobs such as the pollarding of trees being neglected.
-When 5th Duke died in 1963, the Earldom and the house went to his niece, the recent Countess of Sutherland, while the Dukedom had to pass to a male heir and went to John Egerton, Earl of Ellesmere.
+During the First World War, the building was in use as a naval hospital when fire in 1915 damaged the roof and much of the interior, but this was confined to the newer additions by Barry.
+Scottish architect Sir Robert Lorimer was engaged to renovate the house following the war.
+From the 1920s, the increasing cost of employment led to jobs such as the pollarding of trees being neglected.
+When the 5th Duke of Sutherland died in 1963, the earldom and the house went to his niece, the 24th Countess of Sutherland, while the dukedom had to pass to a male heir and went to John Egerton, Earl of Ellesmere.

 Between 1965 and 1972, the house became a boarding school for boys, taking on forty boys and five teachers in its first year.
 Since 1973, the house and grounds have been open to the public, with private accommodation retained for the use of the Sutherland family.